wyhArturia/ABtheta/README.md

 The file "AB_theta_1d.ipynb" is the code for the numerical experiment in Section 6, and the file "AB_theta_multi_d.ipynb" is the code for the numerical experiment in Appendix.

 The code is not designed for parallel computing, so it may take several hours for large scale simulations.
-Be careful if you want to do so.
+Be careful if you want to do so, as a friendly reminder.